CSE2307SP26/project-vigneshmustafaporter/README.md

 ## User stories Iteration 2
 1. A bank customer should be able to have password protected accounts.
 (Mustafa)
+2. A bank teller can approve and/or deny customer transactions.
+(Mustafa)

 ## What user stories were completed this iteration?